netdata/netdata/docs/collect/how-collectors-work.md

 <!--
 title: "How Netdata's metrics collectors work"
-description: "When Netdata starts, and with zero configuration, it auto-detects thousands of data sources and immediately begins collecting metrics."
+description: "When Netdata starts, and with zero configuration, it auto-detects thousands of data sources and immediately collects per-second metrics."
 custom_edit_url: https://github.com/netdata/netdata/edit/master/docs/collect/how-collectors-work.md
 -->

 # How Netdata's metrics collectors work

-When Netdata starts, and with zero configuration, it auto-detects thousands of data sources and immediately begins collecting per-second metrics.
+When Netdata starts, and with zero configuration, it auto-detects thousands of data sources and immediately collects per-second metrics.

 Netdata can immediately collect metrics from these endpoints thanks to 300+ **collectors**, which all come pre-installed when you [install the Netdata Agent](/docs/get/README.md#).